AzureIoTGBB/iot-edge-offline-dashboarding/docs/manufacturing_kpis.md

 The unit of KPI is percentage.

-**OEE (Operational Equipment Efficiency):** Finally, OEE is a higher level KPI that is calculated from other KPIs above and depicts overall efficiency of equipment.
+**OEE (Operational Equipment Effectiveness):** Finally, OEE is a higher level KPI that is calculated from other KPIs above and depicts overall efficiency of equipment and manufacturing processes.
 The calculation formula is

 ```html
 OEE = Availability x Quality x Performance